RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Test Your Project { .flag}

-__Click the green flag and move the mouse__, does Rudolph follow the mouse?
+__Click the green flag and move the mouse.__ Does Rudolph follow the mouse?

 ## Save your project { .save}